decentralized-identity/keri/docs/Glossary.md

 #### Key rotation
 The mechanism to replace, change or refresh the authoritative controlling keys of an identifier.
 It prevents future key compromise.
 (_@henkvancann_)

+#### Key Transparency
+Makes it possible for users to know about all the public keys that are in the user's account, preventing the server from adding public keys to a user's account without detection.
+Key Transparency does this by using piece of blockchain technology called a Merkle Tree.\
+More on [Stackexchange](https://security.stackexchange.com/questions/149125/how-does-key-transparency-work) how key transparency works.

+Key Transparency can be used as a _public key discovery service_ to authenticate users and provides a mechanism to keep the service accountable.

 #### Level of Assurance
 LOA; Identity and other trust decisions are often not binary.
 They are judgement calls.
 Any time that judgement is not a simple “Yes/No” answer, you have the option for levels of assurance.